Targeted Therapies for Lung Cancer

 - Monoclonal antibodies, angiogenesis inhibitors, and gene therapies, which work in different ways to halt cancer.
 Researchers have discovered that one of the newest ways to treat cancer is by cutting off the blood supply to tumors.
 For instance, angiogenesis inhibitors are used this way to treat some types of lung cancer.

 One example of a targeted therapy is erlotinib, which is used to treat advanced non-small cell lung cancer.
 It works by targeting a genetic mutation called epidermal growth factor receptor (EGFR), which is produced by cancer cells.

 Recently, new types of targeted therapies have been approved to treat advanced non-small cell lung cancer.
 One large trial found that patients who received the drug bevacizumab plus chemotherapy had better outcomes than patients who received just chemotherapy.

 Fighting Cancer by Revving Up the Immune System

 View a WGN-TV report about a new immune therapy for squamous cell carcinoma, a type of non-small cell lung cancer (NSCLC).
-UChicago Medicine patient Alford Thomas and medical oncologist Ravi Salgia, MD, PhD, are featured in the story.
-"Many trials have gone on, but we hadn't seen such surprising results like we had with this drug.
-This is the first time for lung cancer where we have a direct hit in the immune function," Salgia said.
+UChicago Medicine patient Alford Thomas is featured in the story.